This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 |Variations made to measures specified in TPIM notices (during the reporting period)||0|

 |Applications to vary measures specified in TPIM notices refused (during the reporting period)||0|

 During the reporting period one TPIM notice that had been revoked in a previous quarter was revived upon the subject’s release from prison.

 The TPIM Review Group (TRG) keeps every TPIM notice under regular and formal review.
-The TRG has met twice during this reporting period.
+The TRG has convened once during this reporting period.